katiesaund/academic_website/content/post/Dresden_maps/index.md

 Now that we can get locations, we can get to plotting on maps!

 I cleaned up my data into a tibble and added some information about the book in which the location first appears and if there is a character or group particularly associated with the location.
+[To download the data, go to my github repo](https://github.com/katiesaund/dresden_maps).
 Here's what some of my data looks like:

 ```
+> install.packages("tidyverse")
+> library(tidyverse)
+> dresden_locations <- read_tsv("Dresden_Files_locations.tsv")
 > head(dresden_locations)
 # A tibble: 6 x 6
   Name                                     First_Appearance Character     Group   Lat  Long